 END 3 - RNAO speaks out on emerging issues that impact on nurses and the nursing profession, health and health care.

-Please use point form

-What issues are members raising in your area?
+Please use point form What issues are members raising in your area?
 Include details of any media interviews members took part in for radio, television and/or print.
 This includes letters to the editor.
 END 4 - RNAO influences healthy public policy to positively impact the determinants of health, supporting Medicare and strengthening a publicly funded, not-for-profit health-care system.

-Please use point form

-Please share the political activity that you undertook during the reporting period and please include visits to MPPs (or a forthcoming scheduled

-meeting with an MPP (please identify the names of MPPs, for tracking purposes at home office), Action Alerts, Letter Responses, etc. Please

-specify.

-Other

-Any other information to share.

-In accordance with RNAO's Board Policies Chapters/Regions without Chapters and Interest Groups are required to serve

-their members via regular communication among the group.
-Activities include a minimum of two communications each

-year, and a minimum of one membership meeting (face-to-face, audio or video conferencing) per year.
-As a reminder, in keeping with our policies, Assembly members shall not fail to: Report to RNAO's [Finance Department] by November 1st

-of each year, the fulfillment of RNAO Policies 7.03(1)(c) and 8.02(1)(c) related to a minimum of two communications and

-one membership meeting (face-to-face, audio or video conferencing) per year with all members.
-No funding will be

-transferred to those who have not reported.
-Non-compliance with these requirements will result in withholding the full

-transfer of membership funds from RNAO to the deficient Chapter, Region without a Chapter or Interest Group.
-If you

-have any questions about financial reporting please contact Kumudhini Thavaraj .
+Please use point form Please share the political activity that you undertook during the reporting period and please include visits to MPPs (or a forthcoming scheduled meeting with an MPP (please identify the names of MPPs, for tracking purposes at home office), Action Alerts, Letter Responses, etc. Please specify.
+Other Any other information to share.
+In accordance with RNAO's Board Policies Chapters/Regions without Chapters and Interest Groups are required to serve their members via regular communication among the group.
+Activities include a minimum of two communications each year, and a minimum of one membership meeting (face-to-face, audio or video conferencing) per year.
+As a reminder, in keeping with our policies, Assembly members shall not fail to: Report to RNAO's [Finance Department] by November 1st of each year, the fulfillment of RNAO Policies 7.03(1)(c) and 8.02(1)(c) related to a minimum of two communications and one membership meeting (face-to-face, audio or video conferencing) per year with all members.
+No funding will be transferred to those who have not reported.
+Non-compliance with these requirements will result in withholding the full transfer of membership funds from RNAO to the deficient Chapter, Region without a Chapter or Interest Group.
+If you have any questions about financial reporting please contact Kumudhini Thavaraj.
 The information below will not be included in the printed or online versions of Members' Voices.
-This is for internal use

-only.

-Number of communications

-Number of communications

-- None - ▼

-Communication details

-Ex.
-01/25/2015 - Sent email inviting people to

-02/26/2015 - Released winter newsletter

-Please describe the communications in detail, (Please include date and description)

-Number of meetings
+This is for internal use only.
+Number of communications Number of communications Number of communications Number of communications Released winter newsletter Please describe the communications in detail, (Please include date and description) Number of meetings - None Meeting details Ex.

--None- ▼

-Meeting details

-Ex.
 01/25/2015 - Held AGM at Neil's Restaurant.
-We had a great turnout of 176 people and keynote speaker 02/26/2015 - Held executive meeting via video conference with 4 people in attendance

-Please describe the meeting(s) in detail, (Please include date, description, and how many in attendance.)

-Current bank balance (most recent available)

-Balance as of date:
+We had a great turnout of 178 people and keynote speaker 02/26/2015 - Held executive meeting via video conference with 4 people in attendance Please describe the meeting(s) in detail, (Please include date, description, and how many in attendance.)
+Current bank balance (most recent available) Balance as of date: Amount: Attach bank statement here by Attachments Choose File No file chosen Nov.
+30.

-Amount:

-Attachments Choose File No file chosen

-Glioose File I No life Gliosell